IPMI-ICNS-UKE/patch-performance/README.md

 patch_performance: torch.Tensor = loss.calculate_performance()

 # Usually the patch performance maps of the first few
-# epochs are meaningless, especially if the network is
+# epochs/iterations are meaningless, especially if the network
-# trained from scratch.
+# is trained from scratch.
 Thus, the accumulated patch
-# performance can be reset by executing
+# performance can be reset by calling
 loss.reset()
+# We recommend to use patch performance maps of the very last
+# epoch/iterations (i.e. after model convergence)
 ```

 ## Citation
 If you find the patch performance technique and/or this repository useful, please consider citing our corresponding MICCAI 2020 paper: